Vanilla Bean Cheesecake Bars

 - 1/2 cup half & half

-- 1/2 vanilla bean, or 2 teaspoons vanilla extract or vanilla bean paste
+- seeds of 1/2 vanilla bean, or 2 teaspoons vanilla extract or vanilla bean paste

 - 1 tablespoon all-purpose flour